 Motivational interviewing is a therapy technique I use that aims to help clients find the motivation within themselves to make positive changes in their lives.
 The approach was developed by psychologists William R. Miller and Stephen Rollnick in the 1980s and has since gained widespread recognition for its effectiveness.
-Motivational interviewing fits my integrative therapy practice well, particularly because it shares much in common with my humanistic therapy methods.
+Motivational interviewing techniques fit my integrative therapy practice well, particularly because they share much in common with my humanistic therapy methods.
+Motivational interviewing stages of change provide a powerful and effective framework for lifelong improvements.

 I commonly use motivational interviewing in my specialties, including sports psychology and executive coaching, and I also integrate it into individual therapy and couples therapy approaches.
-Of course, you can contact me anytime to talk about how motivational interviewing might help you, but first, I wanted to provide this overview.
+Of course, you can contact me anytime to discuss how motivational interviewing might help you, but first, I wanted to provide this overview.

 Key principles of Motivational Interviewing

-There are five main tenets of motivational interviewing that I and most practitioners follow.
+Most practitioners and I follow the five main tenets of motivational interviewing.
 If you have read my blog or other parts of this website, you will see how closely MI tracks the humanistic approach underlying my integrated practice.

 1. Express Motivational Empathy